Where can I get a copy of the Village's Master Plan?

 This could be a great time for Key Biscayne residents to revisit their island and all it has to offer.

 Your island paradise has beautiful beaches, local parks such as the Village Green, Beach Park, Lake Park, 401 Hampton Park. and many restaurant and shopping options.
-In addition, Bill Baggs Cape Florida State Park and Crandon Park are steps away on the island.
+In addition, Bill Baggs Cape Florida State Park and Crandon Park are steps away.

-What is the Village doing to ensure the environmental protection of Key Biscayne and its surrounding area during Ultra?
+What is the Village doing to ensure the environment is protected during Ultra?

 The Village is partnering with environmental and local groups to collect objective data about possible negative effects of Ultra on Virginia Key and its surroundings.
-Key Biscayne public safety staff is working diligently to mitigate the impacts to our environment and safety.
+Public Safety officials are working diligently to mitigate the impacts to our environment and safety.

 The data, gathered before and after the event, will help quantify the impact of Ultra on these fragile ecosystems.
 This research may help the Village and others take action against future events like Ultra in Virginia Key.